California fights Monsanto on labels for popular weed killer

 Still, he provides his crew with gloves and respirators and trains them how to correctly handle it.
 Betancourt said he doesn't know of an alternative that would work better.

 "You've got to treat it with a level of respect, like anything else," he said.
-"Gasoline will cause cancer if you breathe in the stuff."
+"Gasoline will cause cancer if you bathe in the stuff."

 Comments